KevinVanDerSchans/a-safe-technical-test/README.md

 These data are used for authentication purposes within the application.
 They represent a mock email and password for development and testing.
 You may define them with **your own values** during local development.

-**Note: In a real-world scenario, authentication should be handled by a secure back-end service.
-Sensitive user data (like passwords) should never be hard-coded or stored in environment variables for production environments.**
+> **IMPORTANT: In a real-world scenario, authentication should be handled by a secure back-end service.
+Sensitive user
+> data (like passwords) should never be hard-coded or stored in environment variables for production environments.**

 <br>